SoftUni-Internal/interactive-content/EN/01-Basic-Syntax/01-IntelliJ-and-JDK-Installation-Guidelines.md

 [image assetsSrc="Install-IntelliJ-IDEA(3).png" /]

-If you use 32 bit operation system, select "32-bit launcher" and then continue with next:
+If you use 32 bit operation system, select "32-bit launcher" and then continue with 'Next':

 [image assetsSrc="Install-IntelliJ-IDEA(4).png" /]